rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

     - '123456789'
 ```

-To obtain a Telegram token, you will have to setup a Telegram bot.
-Refer [this guide](https://core.telegram.org/bots/tutorial) for details.
+To obtain a Telegram token, setup a Telegram bot.
+Refer to the [official Telegram guide](https://core.telegram.org/bots/tutorial) for details.
-When configuration is complete, add the receiver using the steps in [this section](#creating-receivers-in-the-rancher-ui).
+After you finish configuring the receiver, [add](#creating-receivers-in-the-rancher-ui) it.

-Use the `<namespace>/<alertmanagerconfig-name>/<receiver-name>` as the name of the receiver above.
-The numeric `123456789` is the Telegram user ID you would like to send the notifications to.
-To find this Telegram ID, check out [this Telegram bot](https://telegram.me/userinfobot).
+Name the receiver `<namespace>/<alertmanagerconfig-name>/<receiver-name>`.
+Enter `123456789` as the Telegram user ID to send the notifications to.
+To find this Telegram ID, check [the Telegram userinfo bot](https://telegram.me/userinfobot).

-With above configuration in place, you should receive Telegram notifications on the user ID configured above.
-If you don't receive notifications, please check if there are any errors reported in the Pod for the Deployment `rancher-alerting-drivers-sachet` under `cattle-monitoring-system` namespace.
+You should now receive Telegram notifications to the user ID.
+If you don't receive notifications, please check if there are any errors reported in the Pod for the Deployment `rancher-alerting-drivers-sachet` under the `cattle-monitoring-system` namespace.

 ## Configuring Multiple Receivers